cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 #### Firefox

 If your organization is using Firefox, the browser may need additional configuration to recognize the Cloudflare certificate.
 There are several ways you can add your Cloudflare certificate to Firefox.
-For more detailed instructions, see this [Mozilla support article](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox).
+For more detailed instructions, refer to this [Mozilla support article](https://support.mozilla.org/en-US/kb/setting-certificate-authorities-firefox).

 ### Python